girder/girder/docs/installation.rst

 This will install the core girder REST API as a site package in your system or virtual environment.
-At this point, you might want to check the :ref:`configuration <configuration>` to change your plugin and logging paths.
+At this point, you might want to check the :doc:`configuration <configuration>` to change your plugin and logging paths.
 In order to use the web interface, you must also install the web client libraries.
 Girder installs a python script that will automatically download and install these libraries